Churnie HXCN

 If you have any questions, please reply to this email.
 Your request is Ticket ID # 9**092.

-My second appeal email adopted a much stronger tone.
-I detailed the transaction's background and formally invoked their 30-day refund guarantee policy.
-I explicitly informed them that if the refund was denied, I would immediately initiate an "unauthorized transaction" chargeback through PayPal and file formal complaints with the Better Business Bureau (BBB) and the Federal Trade Commission (FTC).
+My second appeal carried a far harder edge.
+I laid out the full backstory of the transaction and formally invoked their own 30-day money-back guarantee.
+I told them flatly that if the refund was refused, I would open an "unauthorized transaction" chargeback through PayPal that very moment and file formal complaints with the Better Business Bureau (BBB) and the Federal Trade Commission (FTC).

 Subject: URGENT Follow-up: Refund Request for Unauthorized Charge (Ticket ID # 9**092)